Nickk91/ProApp/README.md

      ![Signup](screenshots/signup.png)

-3. Click Next to complete your registration.
+3. Click **Next** to complete your registration.

-4. If your registration was successful you will be redirected to a register success page.
+4. If your registration was successful, you will be redirected to a register success page.

    ![Register Success](screenshots/register_success.png)

-5. After a 3 second countdown, you will be redirected to the login page.
+5. After a 3-second countdown, you will be redirected to the login page.

+---

+### **Adding Your First Project**

+After logging in for the first time, you’ll have no projects assigned to your user.
+You’ll be prompted to add your first project by clicking the **plus button** on the “no projects” page.

+After clicking the button, you’ll be navigated to the **Add Project** page, where you’ll need to fill in the following inputs:

+- **Project Name**
+  - 30 characters or fewer
+  - Only English letters, numbers, and underscores

+- **Project Description**
+  - 120 characters or fewer
+  - Only English letters, numbers, and underscores

+- **Project Image URL**
+  - Must be a valid URL

+After the project was added successfully you'll be navigated to the project page.

+### **Changing Your Project's Status**

+Inside your project page, beneath the project name, you’ll see a **status selector**.
+The default selection is **TODO**.
+By clicking on this selector, you can choose one of three different statuses:

+- **TODO**
+- **IN PROGRESS**
+- **DONE**

+---

+### **Adding Tasks To Your Project**

+Inside your project page, beneath the project image (bottom-right corner), you’ll see a **plus button**.
+By clicking this button, you’ll be redirected to the **Add Task** page, where you’ll need to fill in the following inputs:

+- **Task Name**
+  - 30 characters or fewer
+  - Only English letters, numbers, and underscores

+- **Task Description**
+  - 120 characters or fewer
+  - Only English letters, numbers, and underscores

+- **Task Status Selection**
+  You must select one of three statuses:
+  - **TODO**
+  - **IN PROGRESS**
+  - **DONE**